Promotion of decentralisation processes in Togo (ProDeGoL)

-GIZ supports Togo’s decentralisation process through policy advice, human resources development and organisational development.
-At national level, the project advises MATDCL in particular, but also the Ministry of Economy and Finance.
+Since 2013, the project has supported the Togolese Government in improving the general conditions for developing and implementing the decentralisation process.
+The project advises the Ministry of Territorial Administration, Decentralisation and Local Authorities (MATDCL) in particular, but also the Ministry of Economy and Finance.
 At municipal level, it provides support for the improvement of municipal services.
-Development planning, the registration of births, deaths and marriages, citizen participation and local finances are just some of the areas covered by its advisory services.
+Local development planning, the registration of births, deaths and marriages, citizen participation and local finances are just some of the areas covered by its advisory services.

-The project works together with all stakeholders (multi-stakeholder approach) to initiate integrated and systemic processes and supports their implementation.
-One example of this participatory approach is the preparation of manuals setting out municipal administration procedures.
+In all thematic areas, the project works together with the relevant stakeholders and supports the implementation of the initiated integrated processes, such as the preparation of manuals setting out municipal administration procedures.

-Ministerial employees responsible for implementing decentralisation have increased their knowledge and enhanced their skills in training courses.
+- Ministerial employees responsible for implementing decentralisation are increasing their knowledge and enhancing their skills in training courses.
 Coordination between the different stakeholders in the decentralisation process has improved, among other things by setting up a dialogue body on local finances.